slburson/misc-extensions/README.md

 same pattern.

 As with the argument types, the set of result types is extensible.
-For details of how to do this, see `def-gmap-res-type` in the source file, and study the existing calls.
+For details of how to do this, see `def-result-type` in the source file, and study the existing definitions.

 A result type can explicitly indicate that it expects the function being mapped to return multiple values, which it can turn into multiple arguments to a